Design maps to help people go places more easily & more quickly

 Freeways and major roads are shown, the wide grey road outlines are the recommended routes.

-Map to AIGA events at OPUBCO
+Map to AIGA events

 People came from Tulsa, OKC, Norman, and Stillwater.
 The enlargement provides the exits and parking location.